Media: music, Broadcast, and Print

 Recently I covered the World Floorball Championship Qualifications in April 2022 between the Canadian and American National Teams for the International Floorball Federation.
 Below is Game Two of the Qualifications, with USA Mens' Under-19 coach and former NFL Europe wide receiver Theo Blanco.

 In 2019 and 2020 I made interview appearances on the autograph collecting podcast TTMCast with Jeff Baker before taking over the role of co-host in June 2021.
-Starting in January 2022, Jeff and I went on the air with Sports Collectors Club, airing Sunday mornings at 7 am Eastern on your local SportsMap Radio affiliate.
+In 2022, Jeff and I went on the air with Sports Collectors Club, which aired on weekends on the SportsMap Radio Network.
 I also have made guest appearances on a few hockey-related podcasts: Hanging With Mr. Will, Puska On Pucks, and 4th Line Voice.

 I also play music.
 I puttered around with some short-lived bands in middle and high school as a bassist, keyboardist, and drummer before becoming the drummer for Boston punk band CC40 from 2003-2005.
 After some time off and a lot of solo playing, I was the drummer and later guitarist for Dallas folk punkers Death Before Breakfast from 2016-2019.
 You can hear my drum work on their 2018 album "Destroy Everything."
 I also briefly handled lead guitar and backing vocals in Dallas punk outfit The Nothing, and currently am drumming with Beethoven's Bastards, which made its debut in October 2021.